mageworx/mageworx-gift-cards-veniapwa/README.md

 ```
 const { Targetables } = require('@magento/pwa-buildpack');
 ```
+6. Create folder `mageworx/configs/GiftCards` in the root of your project.
+Copy config `@mageworx/GiftCards-veniapwa/documentation/date.locale.js` from the package to created folder `mageworx/configs/GiftCards`.
-6. Let's run your project
+7. Let's run your project
 ```
 yarn watch
 ```

 ## Localization of datepicker
-You can add localizations that you need in `@mageworx/GiftCards-veniapwa/src/date.locale.js`, for example:
+You can add localizations that you need in `mageworx/configs/GiftCards/date.locale.js`, for example:
 ```
 import {
     enGB,